Understanding Victoria’s Vacant Residential Land Tax: Key Updates and Implications

 What family members are allowed to use the property for the holiday home exemption?

-From 1 January 2025, the holiday home exemption applies to a property used by you or your close relatives – which includes your spouse or domestic partner, your children and their partners, your siblings and their partners and children, as well as your parents, grandparents and grandchildren.
-They can all contribute to the 4-week requirement, so long as their periods of occupation for at least four weeks (whether continuous or aggregate) in a calendar year.
+The holiday home exemption applies to a property used by you or your close relatives – which includes your spouse or domestic partner, your children and their partners, your siblings and their partners and children, as well as your parents, grandparents and grandchildren.
+They can all contribute to the 4-week requirement, so long as they occupied the property for at least four weeks, in the previous calendar year (whether continuous or aggregate).

 Use of the holiday home by friends does not count towards the 4-week occupation requirement.